Najee

-Jerome Najee Rasheed (born November 4, 1957, New York City), known professionally as Najee, is an American Jazz-Smooth Jazz saxophonist and flautist.
+Jerome Najee Rasheed (born November 4, 1957, New York City), known professionally as Najee, is an American jazz saxophonist and flautist.Najee has been married to Karen Green since 2000.

 Early life

 Najee was born in the lower west side of Manhattan in New York City and lived his teenage years in Queens, New York.
 His father died at a young age, and Najee and siblings were raised by his mother Mary Richards.
 His mother was an important figure and supporter throughout his life and musical career.

 Najee's musical pursuits began in grade school at age eight, where he began playing the clarinet, but he had a deep desire to play saxophone.
-He was influenced at this age by listening to his mother's recordings of Miles Davis and other legendary American jazz artists.
+He was influenced at this age by listening to his mother's recordings of Miles Davis and other American jazz artists.
 A pivotal moment in his life came when he made the decision to become a professional jazz musician.
 In high school, Najee began to study jazz as a student at the Jazzmobile program (co-founded by Dr. Billy Taylor) where he honed his skills on tenor saxophone and flute under the direction of Jimmy Heath, Frank Foster and Ernie Wilkins.
 At age 16, Najee studied flute at the Manhattan School of Music Preparatory Division, where he took lessons with Harold Jones, flautist from the New York Philharmonic Orchestra.

 Najee draws his inspiration from saxophonists John Coltrane, Charlie Parker, Yusef Lateef, Joe Henderson, Grover Washington Jr., Ronnie Laws as well as flautists Hubert Laws and James Galway.
 Najee began his career as a teenager performing in local bands in the New York City area.
-After high school, Najee's first world tour was with a band from New York City called “Area Code”.
+After high school, Najee's first world tour was with a band from New York City called "Area Code".